-Leaders need efficient and effective personal skills to facilitate safe, quality, enjoyable sessions in both inland open and moving water environments.
+Leaders need efficient and effective personal skills to facilitate safe, quality, enjoyable sessions in inland open water environments.
 They will need to show the application of technical and tactical skills, the underpinning physiological attributes, psychological skills and the judgement and decision making to perform safely and in control, within the stated environments.